Broderick-Westrope/mancala-go/README.md

 - Algorithm opponents like MiniMax and/or Monte-Carlo.
 - Remote play with SSH (maybe [Wish](https://github.com/charmbracelet/wish)), WebSockets, or something else (this stuff is not my forte).
 So far I'm leaning towards SSH because from what I can tell I'd need a central server for the WebSocket approach.
 - REST API to interact with the core engine, which I'd then deploy :)

+## Gifs

+You may notice some `*.tape` files in the repo.
+These are used to generate the gifs used for the docs (like seen at the top).
+This is done using [VHS](https://github.com/charmbracelet/vhs) which is another awesome tool by Charm.
+It provides a simple format for creating terminal recordings.